roman-milk/roman-milk.github.io/younger-tighter-better.md

  Diana and Evan tried to replicate some of the things they saw in the movies, but some of the boob stuff were things Diana simply wasn't physically capable of replicating.
 Evan did his best, sucking at her sensitive nipples, squeezing what he could, but he couldn't fuck her tits like he saw in the movie.
 But the good thing was that it seemed like watching this movie really turned him on, and he was a bit more lusty in this encounter than he typically was.
 Diana was happy with that, not letting any self-consciousness about her smaller breasts get in the way of the pleasure Evan gave her with his sizable, nine-inch cock.

  The next movie caused Diana a slight level of concern.
 It was the movie Evan picked out, the Next Door Sluts one.
 Diana imagined this as being a movie about innocent young women having gentle encounters with their partner.
 She couldn't have been farther off.
 It was essentially younger porn sluts in innocent clothing, acting all innocent, but clearly horny and gagging for sex.
 They would be all teasing and girly, but their monumental chests would be bursting from their tops, their round asses hanging out of their shorts.
-Report_Story #2